zionsg/songbooks/README.md

   a JSON file.
 - Pass the path of the JSON file for the songbook via the `data` query param, e.g. `http://localhost/songbooks/html/songbook.webpage.html?data=../data/songbook.example.json`.
+- The webpage also takes in `css` and `js` query params for loading of an additional stylesheet and script respectively.
+See the top docblock in the webpage source for more details.